jackfrys/jackfrys.github.io/_posts/2017-12-13-Creating-a-Unified-Web-App.md

 `cd ~/recipe-man # local backend working directory`

 At this point, I jumped over to this directory in Finder (`open .`) and put every item inside a subdirectory called `backend`.
-This is to avoid any merge conflicts - there is no obvious way to actually combine the files into a working project (we'll get to this later), so I would rather have Git just get the files in the same repo and then get out of the way.
+This is to avoid any merge conflicts - there is no obvious way to actually combine the files into a working project (we'll get to this later), so I would rather have Git just migrate the files between repos and then get out of the way.
 We'll build the files back into a project manually later.

 I forgot to transfer hidden files too - `.gitignore` gave me a merge conflict down the road.